1. What is Waldorf education?

 2. How do I apply to Cedarwood Waldorf School?

-Contact Jonie Hurtt, our admissions director, at 503.245.1477 or go to our Admissions Page to download an application and receive more information.
+Contact Jonie Hurtt, our admissions director, at 503.245.1477 or go to our Admissions Page to apply and receive more information.

 3. Do you offer financial assistance?

 Cedarwood has a very generous tuition adjustment program that is based on financial need.

 4. Do you have child care after school?